 This number halves every 4 years, though.
-So, in 2020, the reward will go down to 6.25 Bitcoin per block.
+So, at some point in 2020, the reward will go down to 6.25 Bitcoin per block.

 How Difficult is Bitcoin Mining?

-As more and more Bitcoin miners join the network, the mining difficulty level also increases.
+As more and more Bitcoin miners join the network, the difficulty level of the mining also increases.
 This simply means that the miners/mining pools with more powerful hardware will win.
-This also means that you would need to buy more expensive hardware.
+Also, it means that you would need to buy more expensive hardware.

 How Much Does Bitcoin Mining Cost?

-- Hardware/computer cost: Even for beginners, the cost of Bitcoin mining hardware would be $600-$1000 and it is much more expensive if you want to buy the best hardware available.
+- Hardware/computer costs: Even for beginners, the cost of Bitcoin mining hardware would be $600-$1000 and it is much more expensive if you want to buy the best hardware available.

-- Electricity cost: Bitcoin mining uses a lot of electricity!
-The cost of electricity at your location can make a huge difference to the cost of Bitcoin mining.
-If electricity in your area is too expensive, you might lose money by mining Bitcoins instead of making money.
+- Electricity costs: Bitcoin mining uses a lot of electricity!
+The cost of electricity at your location can make a huge difference in the cost of Bitcoin mining.
+If the electricity in your area is too expensive, you might lose money by mining Bitcoins instead of making money.